Veterinary Medicine Internships in Mexico

 Please note that this project is closed for two weeks over the Easter and Christmas vacations and is also closed for the first two weeks of August.
-During these times you may be interested in joining the Animal Care or Conservation programs.
+During these times you may be interested in joining our Conservation program.

 You can join the Veterinary Medicine project in Mexico for three weeks if you don't have time to join us for four weeks or more.
 This project has been selected by our local colleagues as being suitable for shorter durations for both the host community and the volunteer.
 Although you will gain valuable cultural insight and work intensely within the local community please be aware that you may not be able to make the same impact as someone participating for a longer period.